 - The samples were taken on a grid (that is, the samples are equally spaced).

 - The data values, within the searching neighborhood, are normally distributed.

-In practice, most datasets will not have these properties.
-In those cases, the predicted values will be affected, but not as much as the prediction standard errors.
+In practice, most datasets will not conform to these assumptions, and in these cases, the predicted values will be affected but not as much as the prediction standard errors.
 To help you decide if the results in certain areas are reliable or not, LPI provides a spatial condition number surface.
 Rule of thumb values are shown in the following table, and these critical values are rendered in yellow in the Condition Number surface:

 |Order of polynomial||Critical spatial condition number threshold value|

 Not recommended for most situations

 Values that are below the critical spatial condition number thresholds indicate at which locations the solutions are reliable.
 Values close or equal to the critical values are questionable (should be examined with care), and values above the critical limits are not reliable.

 The spatial condition numbers are generated by evaluating how sensitive the predicted value is to small changes in the coefficients of the linear prediction equations.
 A small spatial condition number indicates that the solution is stable, while a large value indicates that the solution is unstable.
 Instability of the solution should be a concern if it occurs in areas of particular interest, because small variations in the input data (including their values, locations, and spatial arrangement) can cause large variations in the predicted value.
 This means that any uncertainty associated with the input data (for example, errors in attribute measurements or imprecisions in the coordinates where the measurement was made) and especially the data outliers may have a considerable impact on the predicted values.
 Also, changes in the search neighborhood modify the number of data points (and weights in the case of a smooth search neighborhood) that are used to make a prediction and may affect the spatial condition number for that location.